ZhouWeiJosh/JoshuaChow.github.io/projects/rose.md

 - **Equipment Servicing**

-  A teleoperated mission that requires the rover to interact with a mock lander to preform certain task, including undo a latch, opening a drawer, and typing in a launch key.
+  A teleoperated mission that requires the rover to interact with a mock lander to preform a certain task, including undoing a latch, opening a drawer, and typing in a launch key.
 Culmating in the precise movement of both the robotic arm and differential drive.

 - **Autonomous Navigation**